HDI, MPI & Development Indicators

 Deprivation & Vulnerability Analysis

-Beyond headcount poverty, understanding vulnerability and deprivation patterns is critical for policy.
-Vulnerability to poverty: A significant proportion of India's population is "near-poor" — above the poverty line but at risk of falling back due to shocks.
-The World Bank estimates that one-third of non-poor Indians are vulnerable to poverty from health shocks, crop failure, or economic downturns.
-The COVID-19 pandemic demonstrated this dramatically — an estimated 75-230 million Indians fell back into poverty in 2020 (estimates vary by methodology).
-Deprivation patterns from NITI Aayog MPI: The MPI disaggregates poverty by indicator, revealing that nutrition deprivation (17.4%) and cooking fuel deprivation (30.3%) are the two largest contributors to multidimensional poverty.
-This is why PM Ujjwala Yojana (10.35 crore LPG connections) and PM Poshan (mid-day meals in schools) are priority programmes.
-Spatial concentration: Multidimensional poverty is concentrated in specific pockets — 20 districts account for 30% of India's multidimensionally poor.
-These are predominantly in Bihar, UP, Jharkhand, MP.
-The Aspirational Districts Programme (ADP, launched 2018) targets 112 such districts across 28 states with focused interventions.
-Caste and gender dimension: SC/ST households have 2-3 times higher MPI headcount than general category.
-Female-headed households have higher deprivation in income and housing indicators but lower in health indicators (likely due to women prioritising children's nutrition).
-Urban poverty: Often invisible — slum dwellers (6.5 crore people per Census 2011) face severe deprivation in housing, sanitation, and drinking water despite higher average incomes than rural areas.
+Beyond headcount poverty, vulnerability and deprivation patterns shape policy.
+A significant proportion of India's population is "near-poor" — above the poverty line but at risk of falling back from shocks.
+The World Bank estimates one-third of non-poor Indians are vulnerable to poverty from health shocks, crop failure, or economic downturns.
+COVID-19 demonstrated this — an estimated 75–230 million Indians fell back into poverty in 2020.
+NITI Aayog MPI disaggregates poverty by indicator: nutrition deprivation (17.4%) and cooking fuel deprivation (30.3%) are the two largest contributors.
+This drives the priority for PM Ujjwala Yojana (10.35 crore LPG connections) and PM Poshan (mid-day meals).
+Spatial concentration: 20 districts account for 30% of India's multidimensionally poor, predominantly in Bihar, UP, Jharkhand, MP.
+The Aspirational Districts Programme (ADP, 2018) targets 112 such districts across 28 states.
+Caste and gender dimension: SC/ST households have 2–3x higher MPI headcount than general category.
+Female-headed households show higher deprivation in income and housing but lower in health indicators (likely due to women prioritising children's nutrition).
+Urban poverty often stays invisible — slum dwellers (6.5 crore per Census 2011) face severe deprivation in housing, sanitation, and drinking water despite higher average incomes than rural areas.

 Nutrition & Health Indices

-Nutritional status is a key dimension of human development.
-India faces the triple burden of malnutrition — undernutrition (stunting, wasting, underweight), micronutrient deficiencies (anaemia, vitamin A deficiency), and rising obesity.
-Key indicators (NFHS-5, 2019-21): Stunting (low height for age): 35.5% of children under 5 — down from 38.4% (NFHS-4, 2015-16).
-Wasting (low weight for height): 19.3% — remains high and has barely improved.
+India faces a triple burden of malnutrition: undernutrition (stunting, wasting, underweight), micronutrient deficiencies (anaemia, vitamin A deficiency), and rising obesity.
+Key indicators (NFHS-5, 2019-21): Stunting (low height for age): 35.5% of children under 5 — down from 38.4% (NFHS-4).
+Wasting (low weight for height): 19.3% — barely improved.
 Underweight: 32.1%.
-Anaemia among women (15-49 years): 57% — actually worsened from 53% in NFHS-4.
+Anaemia among women (15-49): 57% — worsened from 53% in NFHS-4.
 Anaemia among children (6-59 months): 67.1%.
-Global Hunger Index (GHI): India ranked 105 out of 127 countries (2023) — categorised as "serious."
-India has criticised the GHI methodology, noting that it uses child malnutrition indicators that are structural and slow to change, and that the Gallup World Poll-based undernourishment estimate is unreliable.
-POSHAN Abhiyaan (National Nutrition Mission, 2018): Targets: Reduce stunting by 2% per year (6% in 3 years), reduce anaemia by 3% per year among women and children, reduce underweight prevalence.
-Jan Andolan (people's movement) approach — convergence of nutrition-related schemes across ministries.
-Saksham Anganwadi (upgraded anganwadis with digital monitoring, growth monitoring devices).
-PM-POSHAN (earlier Mid-Day Meal Scheme): Hot cooked meals for 11.8 crore children in primary and upper primary schools.
-Budget: Rs 12,800 crore (FY25).
-Integrated Child Development Services (ICDS): Supplementary nutrition for children under 6 and pregnant/lactating mothers through 13.9 lakh anganwadi centres.
-The convergence of nutrition, health, and social protection schemes is considered essential — standalone nutrition interventions are less effective without addressing underlying causes (poverty, sanitation, women's empowerment, access to healthcare).
+GHI: India ranked 105/127 (2023) — "serious" category.
+India has criticised GHI methodology, noting child malnutrition indicators are structural and slow-moving and the Gallup-based undernourishment estimate is unreliable.
+POSHAN Abhiyaan (2018): targets 2%/year reduction in stunting (6% in 3 years), 3%/year reduction in anaemia, and reduced underweight prevalence.
+Uses Jan Andolan (people's movement) approach and Saksham Anganwadi (digital growth monitoring).
+PM-POSHAN feeds 11.8 crore children in primary/upper primary schools (Rs 12,800 crore FY25).
+ICDS provides supplementary nutrition through 13.9 lakh anganwadi centres for children under 6 and pregnant/lactating mothers.
+Convergence of nutrition, health, and social protection is essential — standalone nutrition interventions have limited effect without addressing underlying poverty, sanitation, women's empowerment, and healthcare access.

 Education & Literacy Indicators